Your tax dollars are being spent for "NEW" research.

 The AP story did quote Bangs twice.

-Wolves fix very few problems compared to the ones they create.
+Wolves fix very few problems compared to the ones they create.and,

 Seems good research should include experts in the field researched.